2024年10月14日月曜日

 On the other hand, medium- to long-term risks include concerns about the prolonged conflict in Ukraine, energy costs, financial instability and global economic slowdown due to rising interest rates, and the collapse of the real estate bubble and economic slowdown in China.
 This also raises concerns about the arrival of stagflation.
 In addition, geopolitical risks in East Asia and the Middle East continue to require attention.

-The difference in the yield spread between the Japanese and U.S. markets is 4.11 points undervalued in the Japanese market when the revised OECD nominal GDP forecast for 2025 is taken into account.
-The undervaluation is due to the difference between the S&P 500's P/E ratio of 21.6 and the Nikkei 225's P/E ratio of 17.3, the difference between the U.S. and Japanese interest rates, and the difference in GDP growth rates.
+The difference in the yield spread between the U.S. and Japanese markets is 4.12 percentage points undervalued in the Japanese market when the OECD's nominal GDP forecast for 2025 is taken into account.
+The reason for the undervaluation is the difference between the P/E ratio of 22.7 for the S&P 500 and 14.9 for the Nikkei 225, the difference in interest rates between Japan and the U.S., and the difference in GDP growth rates.

-This means that if the difference in GDP growth between Japan and the U.S. in 2022 is 4.11 points larger than the OECD forecast (Japan is revised downward or the U.S. is revised upward), or if the current year's forecast PER of the Nikkei Index stocks is around 60.1, or if the Nikkei Index is around 141,870 yen, the Nikkei Index will be at the same level as the current Nikkei Index price.
-100,980 yen,
+This means that if the difference in GDP growth between Japan and the U.S. in 2022 is 4.12 points larger than the OECD forecast (Japan is revised downward or the U.S. is revised upward), or if the current year's forecast PER of the Nikkei Index stocks becomes about 38.6, or if the Nikkei Average is about 94,780 The Japanese market is undervalued by about 58,190 yen in the medium to long term because the Japanese and U.S. markets can be interpreted as being in equilibrium when the Nikkei 225 is about 94,780 yen.

-From a fundamental perspective, it can be said that the Japanese market is about 100,98 less attractive than the U.S. market.
-Last week, the weakness of the Japanese market diminished.
+From a fundamental perspective, the Japanese market can be said to be about ¥58,190 less attractive than the U.S. market.
+Weakness in the Japanese market was somewhat magnified last week.

 [Conditions for Nikkei average rise]